Thursday April 25, 2019

 A fairly simple way for you to determine the total amount of needed insurance is to add up your one-time expenses, then calculate the amount of insurance invested at 5% necessary to benefit a surviving spouse, children or other family members.
 For example, if your one-time expenses are $200,000 and your spouse desires additional income of $25,000, then the total insurance would be $700,000.
 This amount includes $200,000 for expenses and $500,000 invested at 5% to produce the annual income.

 More sophisticated calculations are available online.
-Use your favorite search site to look for "life insurance needs calculator," and select from the available free public calculators.
+Use your favorite search engine to look for "life insurance needs calculator," and select from the available free public calculators.

 How Life Insurance Works

 Life insurance started because individuals were concerned that they might pass away and not provide sufficient resources for family.
 Because young families typically need a substantial fund and lack the ability to save enough in a short period of time, the concept of life insurance was created.

 If many thousands of individuals pay premiums and those funds are invested, then a pool of funds will be available to compensate individuals.
 The life insurance company hires actuaries who determine the probable number of individuals who will pass away in a given year.
 Especially for younger persons, out of a pool of 100,000 only a few will pass away in a given year.
 As a result, the insurance company is able to receive all the premiums and invest them in the insurance reserve fund.
 The earnings and a portion of the funds are distributed each year to pay claims for those who pass away.